 Enhance Broomfield provides grant funding to businesses who want to expand capacity of existing operations, facilitate the creation of jobs and invest in the long-term sustainability and vitality of their business.
 The program has recently awarded a total of $117,500 to eight small Broomfield businesses!

-The Enhance Broomfield program applications are now open and will be accepting applications through November 30, 2022.
+The Enhance Broomfield program applications are currently closed and will reopen in 2023.
+Further details about the 2023 rounds of the program will be coming soon.
 Applicants are encouraged to read all of the rules and contact Jeff Schreier, Business Development Lead, with any questions or assistance.

 The intent of the Enhance Broomfield program is to assist new and existing businesses by funding projects that will benefit the residents of the City and County of Broomfield through: